 {% endautoescape %}

-For situations where variables need to be inserted into JavaScript code blocks, it is especially important to pay attention to XSS risks.
-The Anqi CMS provides|escapejsFilter.
-It will escape special characters in a string to a JavaScript-safe format, for example, escaping single quotes\'to\nAvoid breaking JavaScript syntax or injecting malicious code.
+In cases where variables need to be inserted into JavaScript code blocks, it is especially important to be aware of XSS risks.
+Anqi CMS provides|escapejsFilter.
+It escapes special characters in strings to make them safe for JavaScript formatting, such as escaping single quotes to\'and newline characters to\nTo avoid breaking JavaScript syntax or injecting malicious code.

 <script>